ibm-cloud-docs/monitoring/index.md

 ## Step2: Provision an instance of the IBM Cloud Monitoring with Sysdig service
 {: #step2}

-To add monitoring features with IBM Cloud Monitoring with Sysdig in the {{site.data.keyword.Bluemix_notm}}, you must provision an instance of the IBM Cloud Monitoring with Sysdig service.
+To add monitoring features with IBM Cloud Monitoring with Sysdig in the {{site.data.keyword.cloud_notm}}, you must provision an instance of the IBM Cloud Monitoring with Sysdig service.

 When you provision an instance, your data is sent to a third party.
 {: tip}